eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/readme.md

     az iot hub create --resource-group MyResourceGroup --name {YourIoTHubName}
     ```

+    > Note: The Basic tier is **not supported** by this guide as it requires cloud-to-device communication.

 1. After the IoT hub is created, view the JSON output in the console, and copy the `hostName` value from the following named field to a safe place.
 You use this value in a later step.

 ### Register a device